CoQ10: What It Is, What It May Help With, Side Effects, and What to Watch

 Heart failure: Research is also inconclusive here, though there is evidence it may reduce the risk of some complications of heart surgery.

 Statin-related muscle pain: The overall scientific evidence does not support the idea that CoQ10 reduces muscle pain caused by statins.
+If that is your reason for considering it, use the CoQ10 Statin Decision Map before comparing product forms.

 Blood pressure: The small amount of evidence currently available suggests CoQ10 probably does not have a meaningful effect on blood pressure.